CrunchyData/postgres-operator/docs/content/installation/metrics/metrics-configuration.md

 ## Custom Configuration

-When installing the PostgreSQL Operator Metrics infrastructure, it is possible to further customize the various Deployments included (e.g. Grafana and/or Prometheus) using custom configuration files.
+When installing the PostgreSQL Operator Monitoring infrastructure, it is possible to further customize the various Deployments included (e.g. Grafana and/or Prometheus) using custom configuration files.
-Specifically, by pointing the PostgreSQL Operator Metrics installer to one or more ConfigMaps containing any desired custom configuration settings, those settings will then be applied during configuration and installation of the PostgreSQL Operator Metrics infrastructure.
+Specifically, by pointing the PostgreSQL Operator Monitoring installer to one or more ConfigMaps containing any desired custom configuration settings, those settings will then be applied during configuration and installation of the PostgreSQL Operator Monitoring infrastructure.

 The specific custom configuration settings available are as follows: